syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 ## Section 1: Your Role as an Administrator

 As an Administrator on SyntraAid, you have the highest level of access in the system.
-You are responsible for keeping the platform running smoothly for everyone — coordinators, volunteers, and donors.
+You are responsible for keeping the platform running smoothly for everyone: coordinators, volunteers, and donors.

 Your key responsibilities include:

-- **User Management** — You invite new users to the platform and assign them their roles.
-You can also remove users who should no longer have access.
+- **User Management.** You invite new users to the platform and assign them their roles.
+You can also deactivate users who should no longer have access.
-- **Report Generation** — You can generate reports on project activity, volunteer hours, and funding impact.
+- **Report Generation.** You can generate reports on project activity, volunteer hours, and funding impact.
 These reports are used internally and shared with donors where appropriate.
-- **Donor Access Control** — You decide what information donors are allowed to see.
+- **Donor Access Control.** You decide what information donors are allowed to see.
 You control their visibility settings.
-- **System Oversight** — You can view the transparency dashboard, which shows a full log of activity across the platform.
+- **System Oversight.** You can view the transparency dashboard, which shows a full log of activity across the platform.

 You are the only role that can do all of the above.
 Coordinators and volunteers cannot access these settings.